 When you start asking these questions, you quickly realise just how hard it is to find stores and brands that you can trust.
 You might find a great fair-trade fashion store that sells gorgeous garments, but all of their items are leather.
-Conversely, you may come across an amazing vegan store but their products aren’t fair-trade.
+Conversely, you may come across an amazing vegan store but their products aren’t fair-trade or just plain daggy.

 Keeping this struggle in mind, we’ve done some research for you.
-Below you’ll find 10 online ethical fashion stores that sell items that look great and happen to be cruelty-free.
+Below you’ll find 25 online ethical fashion stores that sell items that look great, are cruelty-free and vegan.

 Note: Mindless online consumerism is not something we support.
 However, we’ve created this resource for you if you desperately need to freshen up your wardrobe and are looking for quality items that are cruelty-free and you can be satisfied with for a long time.